Thinking Outside of the Gym: Taking Classes Outside Due to Coronavirus

 By Meredith Simmons

-As you consider your options in how to respond to the COVID-19 epidemic, there may be a solution you haven’t thought about yet: taking your classes or personal training appointments outside.
+As you consider your options in response to the COVID-19 pandemic, there may be a solution you haven’t considered yet: taking your classes or personal training appointments outside.

-This option may not work for everyone; be sure to check any municipal government, logistical, or weather-related restrictions—especially if your city or county has sheltering in place restrictions.
+This option may not work for everyone; be sure to check any municipal government, logistical, or weather-related restrictions—especially if your city or county still has sheltering-in-place restrictions.

 Where to go:

-- Many parks and open spaces remain open—you may be able to find one to hold a class or personal training session outside.
+- Many parks and open spaces have reopened—you may be able to find one to hold a class or personal training session outside.
 Keep in mind that every city is different, and you’ll need to check with your local government for their recommendations, permitting restrictions, and class size restrictions.

 - If a park doesn’t work, consider what CSS Wellness in Lexington, Kentucky, did: they took the first three parking spots in front of the gym and turned it into a mini classroom.
 Each session allows a small group of people to work out while maintaining a 6-foot space of social distancing.
 “I didn’t feel comfortable going to the parks and I didn’t want to move too far from our space,” Brian Leggett, owner of CSS Wellness said.
 “I looked at those three parking spaces and took the flooring out of our cardio room and extras from my basement.”